Australia–Papua New Guinea relations

-Foreign relations exist between Australia and Papua New Guinea.
-Papua New Guinea is Australia's closest neighbour (roughly 3.75 km separates the two countries at Saibai Island) and a former colony of Australia.
-Both nations share the same continent.
-Papua New Guinea has developed much closer relations with Australia than with Indonesia, the only country with which it shares a land border.
+Papua New Guinea is Australia's closest neighbour (roughly 3.75 km separates the two countries at Saibai Island in the Torres Strait) and a former territory of Australia.
+Both nations share the same continent in the Oceania region.
+Papua New Guinea has developed much closer relations with Australia than with Indonesia, the only country which it shares a land border with.
 The two countries are Commonwealth realms.
 In contemporary times, Papua New Guinea is one of the largest recipients of Australian aid.
-Critics have pointed to instances where this has led to an outsized Australian influence on Papua New Guinea politics.
+Some critics have pointed to instances where this has led to an outsized Australian influence on Papua New Guinea politics.